Intellectual disability treatment

 According to the Centers for Disease Control (CDC), the term Intellectual Disability is used “when there are limits to a person’s ability to learn at an expected level and function in daily life.”

-There are 3 features that characterize an Intellectual Disability:
+3 features characterize an Intellectual Disability

-• Delays in adaptive function
+- Delays in adaptive function

 Intellectual Disability can be caused by prenatal factors (genetic syndromes such as Fragile X Syndrome and Down Syndrome).
 Environmental factors can also cause ID, with the largest one being Fetal alcohol syndrome.